 Associate in Arts (691)

-This program prepares students to transfer to four-year institutions to pursue a bachelor’s degree in physical education.
+This program prepares students to transfer to four-year institutions to pursue a bachelor’s degree in kinesiology or physical education.

 Program Contacts at Sauk Valley Community College